WyoARCC/arcc-docs/rhel-workstations/rhel-repos.md

 optional repository is not enabled, there are certain packages which will not work appropriately.

-## RHEL 7: ElRepo Repository
+## RHEL 7: ELRepo Repository
-The ElRepo repository is another community driven repository that provides additional software, generally hardware drivers, to the Red Hat based system.
+The ELRepo repository is another community driven repository that provides additional software, generally hardware drivers, to the Red Hat based system.
 Often, things like GPU drivers or printer drivers can be found in ElRepo.
 However, ARCC administrators don't always typically enable this repository